 Celebrate small milestones, like the first 100 views or 10 subscribers.

 Make it a team effort.
-Help your child learn editing or brainstorm video ideas together.
+Assist your child with learning editing or brainstorm video ideas together as a group.

 Remember: this should be a creative learning experience, not a job or popularity contest.